7 Vegetables That You Can Easily Grow Up A Trellis

 *This website is reader-support so this post may contain affiliate links for which I earn commissions.*

-You can also purchase a variety of different types and sizes of trellis from your local hardware store or garden center or check out garage sales or flea markets for unwanted items you can use or adapt.
+You can also purchase a variety of different types and sizes of trellis from your local hardware store or garden centre or check out garage sales or flea markets for unwanted items you can use or adapt.

 Apart from space-saving, there are other advantages to trellising your vegetables.
 As it keeps plants off the ground there is less risk of disease or rotting as your produce is not in contact with the soil.
 Harvesting is also much easier as most of your crops will be within easy reach.
 Trellising can also improve yields which is definitely an advantage when it comes to urban gardening.